soongo/path-to-regexp/README.md

 ### Compile ("Reverse" Path-To-RegExp)

-Path-To-RegExp exposes a compile function for transforming a string into a valid path.
+The `Compile` function will return a function for transforming parameters into a valid path:

 ```go
 falseValue := false